OpenDSA/OpenDSA/RST/en/Bounds/SortingOptimal.rst

 What if we modify the standard Insertion Sort algorithm to use binary search to locate where the :math:`i` th element goes in the sorted sublist?
-This algorithm is called :term:`binary insert sort`.
+This algorithm is called :term:`binary insertion sort`.
 As a general-purpose sorting algorithm, this is not practical because we then have to (on average) move about :math:`i/2` elements to make room for the newly inserted element in the sorted sublist.
-But if we count *only* comparisons, binary insert sort is pretty good.
+But if we count *only* comparisons, binary insertion sort is pretty good.
-And we can use some ideas from binary insert sort to get closer to an algorithm that uses the absolute minimum number of comparisons needed to sort.
+And we can use some ideas from binary insertion sort to get closer to an algorithm that uses the absolute minimum number of comparisons needed to sort.

-Consider what happens when we run binary insert sort on five elements.
+Consider what happens when we run binary insertion sort on five elements.
 How many comparisons do we need to do?
-We can insert the second element with one comparison, the third with two comparisons, and the fourth with 2 comparisons.
+We can add the second element to the first with one comparison, then add in the third with two comparisons.
+Adding the fourth needs only two 2 comparisons, since we first compare against the middle of three we already sorted, and then look at either the first or third as appropriate.
-When we insert the fifth element into the sorted list of four elements, we need to do three comparisons in the worst case.
+But when we insert the fifth element into the sorted list of four elements, we need to do three comparisons in the worst case.
 Notice exactly what happens when we attempt to do this insertion.
 We compare the fifth element against the second.